NobisIndustries/openai_voice/README.md

-# OpenAI TTS Custom Component for Home Assistant
+# OpenAI Speech Services Custom Component for Home Assistant

-The OpenAI TTS component for Home Assistant makes it possible to use the OpenAI API to generate spoken audio from text.
-This can be used in automations, assistants, scripts, or any other component that supports TTS within Home Assistant.
+This custom component provides integration with OpenAI's speech services for Home Assistant, offering both Text-to-Speech (TTS) and Speech-to-Text (STT) capabilities.

 ## Features

+### Text-to-Speech Features

 - **Text-to-Speech** conversion using OpenAI's API
 - **Support for multiple languages and voices** – No special configuration needed; the AI model auto-recognizes the language.